How can I get a printed copy of my channel lineup including these new channels?

 We're introducing a new way to interact with your channel lineup that will make it easier to find the entertainment you love and help discover new favorites.

 With this change, channels from 1-999 aren't going anywhere.
 Channels 1000-1999 will be organized by category, so networks with similar programming - like news networks, sports networks, and kids' networks - will be grouped together into channel neighborhoods to make browsing easier.
+These neighborhoods are designed to make browsing easier and to help you find more of the content you want to watch.

 Will the new channel lineup increase my bill?